marionettejs/backbone.marionette/docs/marionette.itemview.md

 view.ui.button.trigger('click'); // logs 'I clicked the button!'
 ```

+Another use case is when you want to attach a `Marionette.ItemView` to a SVG graphic or canvas element, to provide a uniform view layer interface to non-standard DOM nodes.
+By not having a template this allows you to also use a view on pre-rendered DOM nodes, such as complex graphic elements.

 ## Events and Callback Methods

 There are several events and callback methods that are called